aamishi/marriages_weekly_reflection/README.md

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This repo takes a look at where people from GTA are most likely to register their marriage.

 ## File Structure